moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 Phala is not an oracle network itself; rather, Phala enables a variety of off-chain compute capabilities, such as a decentralized oracle network.
 Phala also provides a toolset called [Phala Bricks](https://bricks.phala.network/){target=\_blank} that makes it easy to quickly launch these types of features without having to build them from scratch.

-This tutorial will walk through a demo of [interacting with price feeds](#fetch-price-data) enabled by Phat contracts on the demo EVM Appchain.
+This tutorial will walk through a demo of [interacting with price feeds](#fetch-price-data) enabled by Phat contracts on the demo Tanssi EVM-compatible Appchain.
 Next, you'll learn how to [deploy price feeds to your Tanssi EVM-compatible Appchain](#launching-price-feeds-on-your-own-evm-appchain).
 Please be advised that the steps shown in this tutorial are for demonstration purposes only - it's highly recommended that you [contact the Phala team directly](https://dashboard.phala.network/){target=\_blank} as they can assist you with launching price feeds on your Appchain to ensure the integrity of the deployment process.

 ## How Phala Enables Price Feeds {: #how-phala-enables-price-feeds }